emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 =======================

 Honestly, there is no need to use ORM always and everywhere.
-In many cases (for example, if an application needs to simply return a list of JSON values), the simplest `Table Data Gateway`_ is enough, which returns the list of simplest `Data Transfer Object`_.
+In many cases (for example, if the application needs to simply return a list of JSON values), the simplest `Table Data Gateway`_ is enough, which returns the list of simplest `Data Transfer Object`_.
 This is an issue of personal preferences.